 Telehealth means connecting you with your urologist or urology nurse from home using telecommunications technology.
-We are trialling several platforms to determine the most reliable and user-friendly software for our patients.
-In most cases you will not need to register or sign up to any teleconferencing sites and no downloads are necessary.
+You will not need to register or sign up to any teleconferencing sites and no downloads are necessary.
 All you need is a smartphone with a Wi-Fi or mobile data connection.
-Our admin staff will advise you how to get connected for your appointment.
+When your urologist or nurse is ready to connect for your appointment, you will receive an SMS with a link to your appointment.
+Follow the link and accept the prompts to be connected for your appoinment.

 Emergency, Urgent and Elective Surgery

 Department of Health requirements for pre-operative Covid-19 screening before elective surgery is constantly changing along with case numbers in the community.
 We will provide up to date information about screening requirements here.

 All elective surgery has resumed, and operating theatres are again functioning at 100% capacity.
 In line with Department of Health advice, all elective surgery patients must undergo pre-operative testing prior to their admission to hospital.

 What type of test do I need?

 You will receive specific instructions for preoperative covid testing for the hospital where your procedure is planned.
 In general, patients (and where applicable, carers) must have either a Rapid Antigen Test (RAT) or PCR test prior to their surgery.
 You will need to source a RAT from a local provider, such as a pharmacy or local testing site.
 Patients undertaking a RAT should do so one day prior to surgery, and then isolate until their admission.
 Patients who are unable to source a RAT can either have a PCR test at a community provider three days prior to surgery (and then isolate until their admission).
 Testing locations: www.coronavirus.vic.gov.au/where-get-tested-covid-19

 What do I do if I have recently tested positive for COVID-19 or if I receive a positive result?